Khan/wonder-blocks/packages/wonder-blocks-form/components/checkbox.md

 </View>
 ```

-A Checkbox can be used as part of the Choice or CheckboxGroup components.
-If you
-wish to use a single Checkbox for a settings-like item, please see the Choice
+If you wish to use a single Checkbox for a settings-like item or as part of a
-component.
+group of Checkbox[es], please see the ChoiceField and CheckboxGroup components.

 However, sometimes one may wish to use a solo checkbox somewhere, like in this
 example content item.
 Use a `<label htmlFor={id}>` element that matches the id
-prop of the checkbox for accessibility purposes.
+prop of the Checkbox for accessibility purposes.
 ```js
 const React = require("react");
 const {View} = require("@khanacademy/wonder-blocks-core");